Frequently asked questions.

 Why kayak in Chile?

-Chile is a long narrow country sandwiched between the mountains and the see in the extreme south of the world.
+Chile is a long and narrow country sandwiched between the mountains and the see in the extreme south of the world.
 There are hundreds of clean, classic, and beautiful rivers flowing through different geographies ranging from desert, to tight canyons, to volcano, to expansive big water.
 In a short trip, paddlers can experience many different rivers and enjoy one of the world’s most vibrant countries.
 Whether it is smooth big water, tight canyons, introductory whitewater, or waterfalls, Chile has something for every paddler.

 Is Chile a safe country?